You had something beautiful going with your ex and you know that the two of you are perfect for each other.

 Take a chance on getting back together.
 It could change both of your lives forever - why not give love another try?

-If you want to jump ahead to see what some people are calling the “one last shot formula,” then Click Here.
+If you want to jump ahead to watch a video and see what some people are calling the “one last shot formula,” then Click Here.

 Otherwise, stay with me and I will explain.